authelia/authelia/docs/authelia-scripts.md

     authelia-scripts build

-Or start the *docker-image* suite with:
+Or start the *Standalone* suite with:

-    authelia-scripts suites start docker-image
+    authelia-scripts suites setup Standalone

 You will find more information in the scripts usage helpers.